zabbix/zabbix/templates/net/mikrotik/mikrotik_FiberBox_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik FiberBox monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik FiberBox.

+An outdoor switch with five SFP ports

 ## Requirements